nblar/Anime-recommendation-system/README.md

 # Anime-recommendation-system
-A Recoomendation System which recommends Anime for users based on their choices
+A Recommendation System which recommends Anime for users based on their choices